-Not long ago the word drone was associated only with science fiction movies and books.
-At the time, it was hard to believe that drones, also known as unmanned aerial and land vehicles, could make such an impact in many industries.
+Not long ago, the word drone was associated only with science fiction movies and books.
+At the time, it was hard to believe that drones, also known as uncrewed aerial and land vehicles, could make such an impact in many industries.
 Today, drones are integrated into almost every industry.
-Today Drones is used in numerous civil aviation including aerial surveying of crops, acrobatic aerial footage in filmmaking, search and rescue operations, inspecting power lines and pipelines, counting wildlife, delivering medical supplies to remote or otherwise inaccessible regions, some manufacturers have rebranded the technology as “Unmanned Aerial Systems” (UASs).
+They are used in numerous civilian aviation applications, including aerial surveying of crops, acrobatic aerial footage in filmmaking, search and rescue operations, inspecting power lines and pipelines, counting wildlife, and delivering medical supplies to remote or otherwise inaccessible regions.
+Some manufacturers have rebranded the technology as “Unmanned Aerial Systems” (UASs).

 Drones for E-commerce

 Drones for E-commerce deliveries are creating a new entrepreneurial business in the US and many other countries.
 Amazon is bringing packages to prime members within 30 minutes of order placement.
 Amazon already holds patents for drone delivery, including a system that will deliver packages to a person’s current location as opposed to a stored shipping address.
 Now, Walmart wants Amazon-like delivery drones.
 Amazon and Walmart are Joining the FAA’s Drone registry task force.
 Australian University textbook rental firm Zookal promises that drones will soon deliver books.
 This will decrease the amount of lost or damaged products during standard shipments, which costs businesses a fair deal of money and resources.
 There are certainly more exciting advantages to drones in delivery that could be adapted to all kinds of business.

 More than 250 companies have received FAA drone exemptions for construction and surveying.
 Under the FAA exemption, companies can operate drones below 500 feet as long as the aircraft doesn’t leave the operator’s visual line of sight.
 The number of exceptions granted by the FAA companies wishing to fly drones in the US has skyrocketed in the last few months.